Frederic Huntington Douglas: Career

-Frederic H. Douglas was hired as curator of [American] Indian Art at the Denver Art Museum in 1929 and was preceded by Edgar C. McMechan who was the first curator of Indian Art at DAM beginning in 1925.
-He served as director of the Denver Art Museum from 1940-1942.
+Douglas was hired as curator of [American] Indian Art at the Denver Art Museum in 1929 and was preceded by Edgar C. McMechan who was the first curator of Indian Art at DAM beginning in 1925.
+He served as director of the Denver Art Museum from 1940 to 1942.
 From 1942 to 1947 he held the title of Curator of Indian Arts at DAM.
 He served as curator of Native Arts at the Denver Art Museum from 1947 until April 23, 1956.
 During this time he was joined by assistant curator, Kate Peck Kent, who went on to become "professor emerita of anthropology at the University of Denver, a research associate at the Museum of International Folk Art in Santa Fe, New Mexico, and a resident scholar at the School of American Research."

 Douglas created the Indian Leaflet series in 1930 which provided "summary accounts of culture areas and specific tribes alternated with comparative discussions of artifact types."
-He also established "Indian Fashion Shows" (or Indian Style Show) that used clothing from the Denver Art Museum's American Indian collection that were modeled by "society ladies and Native Americans."
+He also established "Indian Fashion Shows" (or Indian Style Shows) that used clothing from the Denver Art Museum's American Indian collection that were modeled by "society ladies and Native Americans."
 He presented this fashion show over 100 times across the country.

 He served as a Commissioner of the Indian Arts and Crafts Board (Federal Arts and Crafts Board) and as a trustee of a number of museums.